jn7163/tweetkiller/README.md

 - Twitter may still retain copies of your Tweet in its database.
 - Third parties, such as [the Wayback Machine](https://archive.org/web/) and the United States Library of Congress, may still have archives of your tweets.
+- It _will not_ remove your retweets of other users' tweets.
+You'll have to undo those retweets separately.
+(Currently, this script does not do that.)

 ## Disclaimer, no warranties